 Northwest Special Permit Zone: Except for designated areas, there will be no open season on Canada geese.
-In the designated areas, individual quotas will be established that collectively will not exceed 165 dusky Canada geese.
+In the designated areas, individual quotas will be established that collectively will not exceed 165 dusky geese.
 See section on quota zones.
-In those designated areas, the daily bag limit of dark geese is 4 and may include no more than 1 Aleutian Canada goose.
-Season dates in the Lower Columbia/N. Willamette Valley Management Area may be different than the remainder of the Northwest Special Permit Zone; however, for those season segments different from the Northwest Special Permit Zone, the cackling Canada goose limit is 2.
+In those designated areas, the daily bag limit of dark geese is 4 including not more than 2 cackling or Aleutian geese.